 If you are selling a high ticket item, don’t be afraid to ask for financial statements.

 Mistake #4 – Allowing your accounts receivables to age

 Staying current with your collections is as critical as shipping your products on time.
-Allowing your customers to pay you late is teaching them it’s not essential you get paid on time.
-Make sure to have a consistent system in place to collect payments from your customers and help them keep current with you.
+Allowing your customers to pay you late teaches them it’s not essential you get paid on time.
+Ensure you have a consistent system in place to collect payments from your customers and help them keep current with you.

 Mistake #5 – Paying your vendors too early

 You intend to foster good relationships with your vendors; however, the only time to pay vendors early is when you are receiving a discount for that early payment.
 Even then, you need to weigh the pros and cons of whether or not the deduction is worth giving up your cash sooner than you need to.